llong/Spending_Angular/README.md

 Things to do:

-- Display dates in a friendly manner
-- Get total amount spent by each user and calculate remaining balance
+- Display dates in a friendly manner done - Get total amount spent by each user and calculate remaining balance
 - add option to update existing items
 - Make app prettier